 - Vaping may normalize smoking again as it becomes more popular.

 According to the

-However, the CDC also acknowledge that since the removal of vitamin E acetate from vaping products, along with other harmful ingredients, the number of symptoms that people experience from vaping has declined.
+However, the CDC also acknowledges that since the removal of vitamin E acetate from vaping products, along with other harmful ingredients, the number of symptoms that people experience from vaping declined.

 Unlike vaping, which is relatively new, there are years of research to fully back up claims that smoking is damaging to human health.
 According to the

 - damage to every organ in the body

 - more than 480,000 deaths a year in the United States

 - 90% of all lung cancer deaths